LuksMA/CPP/Design pattern/State Design Pattern/Music Machine/Music Machine.md

 base on http://thispointer.com/state-design-pattern/

 If music system is in **STOPPED** states then,
-* But pressing any other button except PLAY like STOP, NEXT and PREV will have no effect.
+* STOP, NEXT and PREV request will have no effect
-* Pressing the PLAY button will play the music and will move the system in PLAYING state.
+* PLAY Request will play the music and will also change the current State of Music System to PLAYING.

 If music system is in **PLAYING** states then,
+* PLAY request will have no effect
-* Pressing stop button will stop the music and move the music system to STOPPED state.
+* STOP Request will stop the music and will also change the current State of Music System to STOPPED.
-* Pressing next button will play the next song.
+* PREV Request will play the previous song.
-* Pressing prev button will play the previous song.
+* NEXT Request will play the previous song.